 There are no wrong answers with chum.
 Some can be more effective than others, but anything that puts attractive smells in the water will bring more fish in your direction and the direction of your lure or crankbait.

 Be aware of others around you who are chumming.
-If there is another angler chumming the water downstream, you might have trouble attracting fish.
+If another angler is chumming the water downstream, you might have trouble attracting fish.
 If an angler is chumming upstream of you, you might be in for a lot of fish.

 Also, be aware of fast-moving water.
 It might be ineffective if your chum and scent are swept downstream instantly.